Didisimmons/Flybody-gym/README.md

 * The site should be visually appealing in order to keep me interested and present appealing offers on the site.
 * Log in to my account quickly and easily to track my fitness goals, book classes, and engage with the rest of the fitness community.
 * Find low-cost memberships that can be tailored to my needs without breaking the budget.

+#### Wireframes:
+The wireframe for the entire site is available [here](https://www.figma.com/file/8qHDfvLP2VWCYEGpWECjkS/FLYBODY?node-id=0%3A1).
+This shows the site on both a desktop and a mobile device, with some tablet view wireframes indicating when the screen view is different.